matt-j-e/bill-split-js/README.md

 So why build a bill sharing application?

 1. I'm a natural optimist; and
-2. It's something of a rite passage for a JavaScript developer
+2. It's something of a rite passage for a JavaScript developer.

-This week I am on a break from the Manchester Codes Software Engineer FastTrack Bootcamp, and I'm up to date with course work on projects.
-So I decided to have a crack at this project.
+This week I am on a break from the Manchester Codes Software Engineer FastTrack Bootcamp, and I'm up to date with course work and projects.
+So I decided to have a crack at this.

 ## Technologies & languages